Northeast blackout of 2003: Michigan

 In the midst of a summer heat wave, Michiganders were deprived of air conditioning.
 Several people, mostly elderly individuals, had to be treated for symptoms of heat stroke.

 In the Detroit area, local television stations' news helicopters were told by each station's management to "stay above the cars' headlights" at night, and to not venture into Downtown Detroit (due to the hazard of flying into an unlit skyscraper).
-During the days immediately after the blackout, many TV stations were back on the air, with limited resources.
+During the days immediately after the blackout, a number of TV stations were back on the air, with limited resources.
 In one case, WXYZ-TV's news anchor was wearing a T-shirt and shorts, as opposed to his normal news suit, and apologized to viewers for the "rather warm conditions" in the station, as they only had one air conditioner and a couple of fans working.

 The Downriver communities had to contend with basements flooded with sewage-laden water on the weekend immediately after the blackout due to water and sewage pumps offline from a lack of power, much to the general annoyance of residents in the areas.
 News crews of the areas broadcast notices during their coverages of the blackouts to the Downriver residents, explaining why the pumps had shorted out, as well as to limit water usage.
 "Most places have water pressure, some have low pressure...some have none, and some even have negative pressure.
 That means in the next few hours, people in the downriver communities should expect flooded basements from, so move all your valuables high up and out of the basements," as WDIV-TV warned.

 West Michigan, including the communities of Grand Rapids, Muskegon, and Holland were mostly unaffected, although a large portion was within "seconds" of joining the blackout according to local U.S. Representative Fred Upton.
 Some communities in Southwest Michigan were impacted, being among the most western locations impacted.
 Although right across the border from Sault Ste.
 Marie, Ontario, Sault Ste.
 Marie, Michigan was unaffected by the outage, as the two cities are not electrically connected.

 Ohio

 Over 540,000 homes and businesses were without power.
-In Cleveland, water service stopped because the city is supplied by electric pumps and backup electricity was available only on a very limited basis.
+In Cleveland, water service stopped because the city is supplied by electric pumps and backup electricity was available only on a limited basis.
 Water had to be boiled for several days afterwards.

 Portions of the cities of Akron, Mansfield, Massillon, Marion, and Ashland were without power.

 Cleveland declared a curfew on all persons under the age of 18.
 At Cedar Point amusement park in Sandusky, park employees had to help guests walk down the steps of the 205 ft Magnum XL-200 roller coaster, which had stopped on the lift hill due to the blackout.
 Several other guests had to be helped off rides as a result of the blackout.
 In Toledo, the Mud Hens baseball team postponed the game scheduled for that night.
 Some parts of the city were unaffected by the blackout, notably the suburb of Sylvania.
 Other surrounding cities like Bowling Green only experienced a brief outage.